rizsotto/Bear/source/citnames/man/bear-citnames.1.md

 the command which was executed, and try to find out what the intent was to run that command.
 It deduces the semantic of the command.

-This is useful to generate a compilation database.
-Citnames get a list of commands, and it creates a JSON compilation database.
+This is useful to generate a compilation and linking databases.
+Citnames get a list of commands, and it creates a JSON compilation and linking databases.
 (This is currently the only output of the tool.)

 # OPTIONS